-- Shows whether the DECT manager is currently connected to the multicell system or not (Connected / Not connected). - Click on Set to save the settings of this page.
+Shows whether the DECT manager is currently connected to the multicell system or not (Connected / Not connected).

-If a DECT manager is successfully registered, the corresponding entry in the Integrator's DECT manager list is supplemented by the IP address (\rightarrow p.
-36).
+If a DECT manager is successfully registered, the corresponding entry in the Integrator's DECT manager list is supplemented by the IP address (\rightarrow page 28).